tannazmo/Group-Project-10/README.md

 #### Visualization

-To answer the questions of our analyses rergarding statins, we used visual elements like charts, graphs, and maps to find trends, outliers, and patterns in our dataset.
+To answer the questions of our project rergarding statins, we used visual elements like charts, graphs, and maps to find trends, outliers, and patterns in our dataset.

 ##### Statins and age